NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 --cam-weight <float (default: 0)>
     If positive, try to enforce the option ``--cam-height`` with this weight (a bigger weight means try harder to enforce).

+--cam-ctr-weight <float (default: 0)>
+    If positive, try to enforce that during camera refinement the camera center stays close to the initial value (a bigger weight means try harder to enforce this, a value like 1000 is good enough).

 -t, --session-type <string>
     Select the input camera model type.
 Normally this is auto-detected, but may need to be specified if the input camera model is in